 The Forgotten Redoubt of Ordona

-There are places, probably everywhere and always, forgotten by the present and people.
+There are such places, probably everywhere and always, forgotten by the present and by many people.

-“From now on Ordon will become the patron saint of the ramparts, for he has done a work of destruction in defense of freedom, for the work of destruction for a good cause is sacred, as the work of creation.”
+“From now on, Ordon will become the patron of ramparts, because he has done the work of destruction in defense of freedom, because the work of destruction for a good cause is sacred, like the work of creation.”

 These are the greatest symbols of Poland’s fight for independence, the history of the November Uprising of 1830.
-“The commander of the Warsaw station, unable to effectively oppose the numerical superiority of the enemy, at the last moment – when the enemy had already entered the redoubt – blew himself up, inflicting great losses on the enemy.”
+“The commander of the Warsaw, Wola outpost, unable to effectively oppose the numerical superiority of the enemy, at the last moment – when the enemy had already broken into the redoubt – blew himself up causing great losses to the enemy.”

-Do you remember from school, crammed by heart, the first lines of “Reduta Ordon” by our greatest national bard, Adam Mickiewicz?:
+Do you remember from school, learned by heart, the first lines of “Ordon’s Redoubt” by our greatest national poet Adam Mickiewicz?:

 And I looked at the field; two hundred cannons thundered.

-Straight, long, far, as the shores of the seas;
+Straight, long, far away as the shores of the sea;

-And I saw their leader: he came running, he nodded his sword
+And I saw their leader: he came running, beckoning with his sword

-And like a bird he folded up one wing of his army;
+And like a bird he folded one wing of his army;

 Squeezed infantry pours out from under the wing